The Nautical Archaeology Digital Library

 - develop visualization tools to share our scholarly work to a as wide as possible audience.

-Today the Nautical Archaeology Digital Library mission is to be a community – as opposed to an hierarchy – and a space where archaeologists from around the world can share their experiences and exchange information with their colleagues, as well as with a wider public.
+Today the Nautical Archaeology Digital Library is part of the Centre for Maritime Archaeology at the University of Coimbra (CAM-UC) and its mission is to work as a community – as opposed to an hierarchy – and become a space where archaeologists from around the world can share their experiences and exchange information with their colleagues, as well as with a wider public.
 The second objective of NADL is to increase the visibility of nautical archaeology and emphasize its social importance.

 This project is based upon work supported by the National Science Foundation Nautical Archaeology Digital Library, under Grant No. IIS-0534314 (2006-2009), and a Texas A&M T3 Grant Dead Ships and Live Culture in Coastal Communities (2018-2020).
-It has also drawn from the work developed within a series of other grants, such as ForSEA discovery, iMARECULTURE, GROPLAN, and A Dive in History.
+It has also drawn from the work developed within a series of other grants, such as GROPLAN, Um Mergulho na História, ForSEAdiscovery, and iMARECULTURE.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or Texas A&M University.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or other institutions involved.

 - História, Territórios e Comunidades (HTC/CFA/UC)